I’ve recently returned from a fifteen-day walk across Northern England.

 Though I saw a hare and even a dolphin, there were no deer, very few rabbits, no stoats or weasels, no seals, no badgers or foxes.
 I had especially wanted to see a red squirrel but without success.
 Then one morning, as I sat on a rock eating a very nice orange, I looked up into the eyes of a curious squirrel about eight feet away.
 I slowly reached for my camera but not slowly enough.

 a rubbish blurred photo a thrilling action shot as he scampered away.
 Never mind, I did see another one a few days later.
 But you’ll need to take my word for it – that one was even more camera-shy.

 I stayed in some marvellous B&B’s, hotels and pubs.
 I particularly liked The Old Dungeon Gyhll,

-and the superb food and much sought for company (I was a bit lonely by this point) of Sean at the remote Saughy Rigg Farm, Twice Brewed.
+And the superb food and much sought for company (I was a bit lonely by this point) of Sean at the remote Saughy Rigg Farm, Twice Brewed.

 So, how was my walk overall?
 How did it rate against similar long distance walks?

 Well, I got a suntan, no blisters and lost half a stone!
-The clement weather was a big bonus (though actually I did miss the challenge of snow and ice and even blizzards);
+The clement weather was a big bonus (though actually, I did miss the challenge of snow and ice and even blizzards);

 the path was hugely varied with mountains and beaches, moorland and rivers, forests and farmland, more castles than I’ve mentioned and, of course, that Wall – there was just so very much to see and explore.